 TCD to spend €200,000 on Chinese student recruitment drive

-TCD – like every other educational establishment in the country – has shut its doors due to the pandemic.
+Trinity College Dublin currently hasaround 500 students from China studying on its courses

-Trinity College Dublin (TCD) is set to spend an estimated €200,000 on a recruitment drive to increase the number of Chinese students attending the college - from China.
+Trinity College Dublin (TCD) is set to spend an estimated €200,000 on a recruitment drive in China to increase the number of Chinese students attending the college.

-Asked about the impact of Covid-19 on the recruitment drive the TCD spokesman said that “the Covid 19 crisis continues to evolve and is impacting Trinity and its staff and students in many, complex ways.
-At this point it is too early, however to predict whether, or to what extent, it will have an impact on student recruitment in this area”.
+Asked about the impact of coronavirus on the recruitment drive, a TCD spokesman said that “the Covid 19 crisis continues to evolve and is impacting Trinity and its staff and students in many complex ways.
+At this point it is too early to predict whether, or to what extent, it will have an impact on student recruitment in this area”.

 “We have around 500 Chinese students currently studying at Trinity, among a total number of around 19,000 students.
 We have students from well over 100 countries studying with us, ” the spokesman said.

-TCD – like every other educational establishment in the country – has shut its doors due to the pandemic.
+TCD – like every other educational establishment in the country – is currently closed due to the coronavirus pandemic.